PRFTAdobe/aem-devkit/README.md

 # Cloning Optimally

-To reduce the time it takes git to retrieve this repo by as much as possible, you can clone the project using this command: git clone --depth 1 -b master --single-branch https://github.com/PRFTAdobe/aem-devkit
+To reduce the time it takes git to retrieve this repo by as much as possible, you can clone the project using this command: git clone --depth 1 -b main --single-branch https://github.com/PRFTAdobe/aem-devkit